 | Valencia | |||

-If you witness a cardiorespiratory arrest, it is very important to follow these steps:
+If you witness a cardiac arrest, it is very important to follow these steps:

-Even if you have never practised CPR, experts confirm that acting is always better than doing nothing, as it directly increases the chances of survival.
+Even if you have never performed CPR before, experts state that it is better to act than not to act, as this directly increases the chances of survival.

-The symptoms of a myocardial infarction should never be overlooked.
-Even if they seem mild, seek help and urgent medical attention.
+The symptoms of a myocardial infarction should not be ignored, even if they may seem subtle.
+Seek emergency medical help immediately.

-It is important to be aware that not everyone experiences the same symptoms, and that symptoms can differ between men and women.
+It is important to know that not all people experience the same symptoms, and there are differences between symptoms in men and women.

 Symptoms in men include: